SagTheo/PP-Card-Game/README.md

-        -and remove the possibility to click on cards -adding a limited number of attempts before player loses(3) - done -adding a counter that tracks the number of losses - done -adding a message when the player loses(has used all of his attempts) -and counter of losses++ - done
+        -and remove the possibility to click on cards -adding a limited number of attempts before player loses(3) - done -adding a counter that tracks the number of losses - done -adding a message when the player loses(has used all of his attempts) - done -and counter of losses++ - done
-    -adding a limited number of losses before game over(3) - done -adding a message when game over
+    -adding a limited number of losses before game over(3) - done -adding a message when game over - done
         -and counter reset to zero - done
     -styling the cards and the background